 Oil prices are likely to stay in the triple-digits for the next few months - but even the most talented bank analysts can’t predict the future.
 We hope that these two investment approaches have helped you position yourself for profits, no matter where oil prices go next.

 The American financial markets are fluctauting at a rapid pace, and it can be hard to keep up.
-But those who are able to stay in tune with what's going on are going to end up on top while the sheep get slaughtered.
-And that's exactly what a subscription to Energy & Capital is going to do for you.
-With that, we're currently researching a very promising and exciting oil play that will be delievered to you soon.
-Be sure to keep checking your e-mail so you receive the latest Energy & Capital updates.
+But those who are able to stay in tune with what's going on are going to end up on top — while the sheep get slaughtered.

-If you just can't wait for that, then we encourage you to check out our YouTube channel, which is full of free and valuable content.
+And if you're STILL itching for more market insights, then we encourage you to check out our YouTube channel, which is full of free and valuable content.